LimZiJia/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified client or housekeeper from Housekeeping Hub.
+Deletes the specified client or housekeeper from HouseKeeping Hub.

 Format: `delete TYPE INDEX`